bitpay/prestashop-v2/README.md

 # Installation

-Drag and drop the the zipped extension into the admin section to install.
+Drag and drop the the zipped extension in the **dist** folder into the admin section to install.

 **WARNING:**